ABD: Default Exception Abduction in Finite First Order Worlds: Evaluation and Experiments

-\paragraph{Two Distinct Failure Modes.} Table~\ref{tab:abd_holdout_summary} aggregates across all three scenarios and mixes two effects: (i) whether a rule stays satisfiable on holdouts (\emph{validity brittleness}), and (ii) how parsimonious it remains when satisfiable (\emph{parsimony inflation}).
-Table~\ref{tab:abd_holdout_conditional} disentangles these by reporting holdout validity conditioned on training validity.
+\textbf{Two Distinct Failure Modes.} Table~\ref{tab:abd_holdout_summary} aggregates across all three scenarios and mixes two effects: (i) whether a rule stays satisfiable on holdouts (\emph{validity brittleness}), and (ii) how parsimonious it remains when satisfiable (\emph{parsimony inflation}).
+Conditional holdout validity further disentangles these by reporting holdout validity conditioned on prompt validity.
+Because $\Delta$Gap is computed only on the survivor intersection, a small $\Delta$Gap does not by itself imply strong generalization.
+GPT-5.4 is the clearest example: it has the best overall $\Delta$Gap (+0.56) but only 28.5\% conditional holdout validity.
 These two failure modes manifest differently across scenarios, as we show next.

-\paragraph{Scenario-Level Holdout Analysis.} Table~\ref{tab:abd_holdout_by_scenario} breaks down holdout generalization by scenario, revealing a striking contrast.
-In ABD-Full and ABD-Partial, the main failure mode is \emph{parsimony inflation}: $\Delta$Gap values range from roughly $+1.0$ to $+1.5$ among strong models.
-In ABD-Skeptical, the pattern differs: $\Delta$Gap is smaller (near zero for several models), but holdout validity drops are more severe---many rules that satisfy universal-completion on training worlds fail outright on holdouts.
+\textbf{Scenario-Level Holdout Analysis.} Table~\ref{tab:abd_holdout_by_scenario} breaks down holdout generalization by scenario, revealing a striking contrast.
+In ABD-Full and ABD-Partial, the main failure mode is \emph{parsimony inflation}: Grok4.1f and DSR achieve the strongest holdout validity, but even they pay roughly one extra exception per world on fresh samples.
+In ABD-Skeptical, the pattern differs: $\Delta$Gap is smaller, but holdout validity drops are more severe---many rules that satisfy universal-completion on prompt worlds fail outright on holdouts.
+Kimi-K2t reaches the highest skeptical holdout validity (71\%) at substantially worse cost, while GPT-5.4 again shows that low $\Delta$Gap without survival is not enough (33\% holdout validity).
 This suggests that robust semantics regularizes cost inflation but makes validity harder to preserve.

-\paragraph{Theory-Level Holdout Analysis.} Table~\ref{tab:abd_holdout_by_theory} shows holdout $\Delta$Gap by background theory.
-The pattern is relatively uniform across theories, though some variation exists: theories with more complex relational structure tend to show slightly larger holdout degradation.